 Year of manufacture: c.
 1930 - 1950

-Width from end of spout to far-side of handle 36cm
+Width from end of spout to far-side of handle 34cm

-Condition: fair, with two slight knocks to the enamel on the base and top of the spout; on both handles; to the lid rim and knob; and on the underside edge of the base.
+Condition: fair, with slight knocks and nibbles to the enamel on the base and top of the spout; on both handles; to the lid rim and knob; and on the underside edge of the base.
 See images.
-This adds to its character and is typical of enamel vessels of this age.
+This adds to its character and is typical of enamel teapots of this age.
 The interior is completely clean.

 Note: much "vintage enamel" popular today was, and still is, made in Poland - and some of it is not as old as it would appear.
 This teapot however was made in England and is a genuine early piece.